filipeapdo/my-arch-stuff/journal.md

     Command (m for help): n => to add a new partition, following the next steps to add a unique, full and primary partition Command (m for help): w => to write the changes
     ```
-  2. To format it: `$ sudo mkfs.vfat -F 32 /dev/sdb1 -n "archlinux"`
+  2. To format it: `$ sudo mkfs.vfat -F 32 /dev/sdb1 -n "archlinux"` .
-  3. And finally to copy iso file into the USB stick: `$ sudo dd bs=4M if=archlinux-2023.10.14-x86_64.iso of=/dev/sdb status=progress oflag=sync`
+  3. And finally to copy iso file into the USB stick: `$ sudo dd bs=4M if=archlinux-2023.10.14-x86_64.iso of=/dev/sdb status=progress oflag=sync` .

 ### 20231025_1542: After reboot with the USB stick burned:
-- Connect to internet using "iwctl" (Internet wireless control utility): `iwctl` (in my case)
+- Connect to internet using "iwctl" (Internet wireless control utility): `iwctl` (in my case).
   - `[iwd]# device list`
   - `[iwd]# station <device-name> connect <Wi-Fi>`
   - `[iwd]# password...`
-- Then, I pretty much follow this tutorial: [Instale o Arch Linux sem SOFRER! - Tutorial COMPLETO (e rápido, sério!)](https://www.youtube.com/watch?v=_nDqRToEtpo);
+- Then, I pretty much follow this tutorial: [Instale o Arch Linux sem SOFRER! - Tutorial COMPLETO (e rápido, sério!)](https://www.youtube.com/watch?v=_nDqRToEtpo).
-- The options I've chosen (in my particular case) was:
+- The options I've chosen (in my particular case) was.

   | Parameter                 | Value                         | Detail                                             |
   | ------------------------- | ----------------------------- | -------------------------------------------------- |